DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Internals.md

 * Limitations:
   * Since a clustered index impacts the physical organization of the data, there can be only one clustered index per table.
   * Since an unclustered index only points to data location, at least two operations need to be performed for accessing data.
+* For example,
-* For example, mySQL innoDB primary key index is a clustered index (both index and data inside *.idb file). mySQL myISAM index is an unclustered index (index inside *.myi file and data inside *.myd file).
-Clustered index will typically perform a bit faster than unclustered index.
+  * mySQL innoDB primary key index is a clustered index (both index and data inside \*.idb file)
+  * mySQL myISAM index is an unclustered index (index inside *.myi file and data inside \*.myd file).
+  * Oracle uses unclustered index
+* Comparison:
+  * For read queries: Clustered index will typically perform a bit faster because only needs to read disk once (data and index stored together)
+  * For write updates/deletes: Unclustered index will typically perform a bit faster because for unclustered index approach, the data part could be written in an append-only fashion and index part could be inserted.

 ![](./images/mysql_internal_clusteredIndex.png)

 ![](./images/mysql_internal_unclusteredindex.png)

 ##### Primary vs secondary index (same as above)
-* Def: Primary index points to data and secondary index points to primary index.
+* Def: Primary index points to data and secondary index points to primary key.
 Primary index will be a clustered index and secondary index will be an unclustered index.
 * Why secondary index only points to primary key:
 	- Save space: Avoid storing copies of data.
 	- Keep data consistency: When there are updates on primary key, all other secondary indexes need to be updated at the same time.